swcarpentry/shell-novice/02-create.md

     $ mv thesis/quotes.txt .

-The effect is to move the file from the directory it was in to the current directory.
+The effect is to move the file from the directory it was in to the current working directory.
-`ls` now shows us that `thesis` is empty, and that `quotes.txt` is in our current directory:
+`ls` now shows us that `thesis` is empty:

     $ ls thesis

+Further,
+`ls` with a filename or directory name as an parameter only lists that file or directory.
+We can use this to see that `quotes.txt` is still in our current directory:

     $ ls quotes.txt
     quotes.txt
-    $

-Notice,
-by the way,
-that `ls` with a filename or directory name as an parameter only lists that file or directory.

 The `cp` command works very much like `mv`, except it copies a file instead of moving it.